 |

-Pharmica Price |
+Pharmica price |

-£69.95 - 12 sachets each containing 250 mg (0.25g) |
+From £69.95 - 12 sachets each containing 250 mg (0.25g) |

-Recovery Speed |
+Recovery speed |

 Up to 4 weeks |